The Best & Cheapest Tax Software for 2023: Top Tax Prep Comparison Review

 • audit support (included or as an add-on feature)

-• the ability to have a tax expert personally assist you or even review your return (at H&R Block and TurboTax only, for an added charge)
+• the ability to have a tax expert personally assist you or even review and submit your return (at H&R Block and TurboTax, for an added charge)

 And if things get real crazy, H&R Block even has office locations for in-person reviews and support.
 You can also check out my free guide on how to do your taxes to get your basics squared away in preparation for filing your return.